mariolo1985/scroll-callback/readme.md

 **scrollCallback**

-- Triggers a callback as the page is scrolling
-- Does not remove the scroll event listener
+Fires a callback as the page is scrolling.
+Does not remove the scroll event listener.

 **scrollCallbackWithElement**

-- Triggers the callback as the page is scrolling and returns the element in the callback
-- Does not remove the scroll event listener
+Fires the callback as the page is scrolling and returns the element in the callback.
+Does not remove the scroll event listener.

 > Returns the element in callback

 **scrollCallbackWithElements**

-- Handles multiple elements by passing in a class
-- Triggers the callback as the page is scrolling and returns the nodelist in the callback
-- Does not remove the scroll event listener
+Handles multiple elements by passing in a class.
+Fires the callback as the page is scrolling and returns the nodelist in the callback.
+Does not remove the scroll event listener

 > Returns a static nodelist in callback

 **callbackAtElement**

-- Triggers the callback when the top of the element reaches the top of the page
-- Does remove the scroll event listener
+Fires the callback when the element reaches the top of the page.
+Does remove the scroll event listener

 > Returns the element in callback

 **callbackAtElements**

-- Handles multiple elements by passing in a class
-- Triggers the callback when the top of an element reaches the top of the page
-- Does remove the scroll event listener when all elements have been "called back"
+Handles multiple elements by passing in a class.
+Fires the callback when the top of an element reaches the top of the page.
+Does remove the scroll event listener when all elements have been "called back"

-> Returns the element in callback
+> Returns the nodelists in callback

 **callbackAtElementSurface**

-- Triggers the callback when the top of the element surfaces at the bottom page.
-- Does remove the scroll event listener
+Fires the callback when the top of the element reaches the bottom of the page.
+Does remove the scroll event listener

 > Returns the element in callback

 **getElementByClass**

-- Gets a node list of elements via class name
+Gets a node list of elements via class name.
+Calls `querySelectorAll()`
-- calls `querySelectorAll()`

 > Returns a static nodeList